rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 The decade-plus following this work saw the rapid rise of deep neural networks and machine learning methods, as presaged by the seminal 1987 work on [parallel distributed processing](https://mitpress.mit.edu/9780262680530/parallel-distributed-processing/) and recurrent multilevel networks.

-As a neuroscientist and long-time symbolic coder also impressed by PDP earlier in 1987, I had begun studying ANN development with MatLab on NV Kepler-class GPUs.
+As a neuroscientist and long-time symbolic coder also impressed by PDP (1987), I had begun studying ANN development with MatLab on NV Kepler-class GPUs.

-Across this same post-millennial time frame, enthusiasm for the application of ontologies moderated, and effective anatomical inference with medical imaging is now associated with deep learning systems like NVIDIA CLARA.
+Across this same post-millennial time frame, enthusiasm for the application of ontologies moderated, and effective anatomical inference with medical imaging is now associated with deep learning systems such as NVIDIA CLARA.

 Major [Open ontologies](https://bioportal.bioontology.org) have largely evolved from 2000s-era SQL database implementations to flatter Web Ontology Language (OWL), RDF and XML formats representations, with archive resources supported by the [National Center for Biomedical Ontology](https://ncbo.bioontology.org/ncbo-summary) funded by the National Institutes of Health.